 Every student accepted into our Ph.D. program is guaranteed financial support for 5 years, including summers.
-Currently, each student is paid at least $25,000 a year, which will increase to $28,000/year in January 2018.
-In addition, the University subsidizes part of the cost of health insurance.
+Currently, each student is paid at least $28,000 a year and the University subsidizes part of the cost of health insurance.
 Athens is a very affordable place to live and students find that our stipend provides a good standard of living.

 Our students go on to productive careers

 We are committed to training you for a wide range of careers.
 In addition to your research training, we provide opportunities for training in written and oral communication skills, grant-writing and ethics.
 We also take our teaching mission seriously and provide training and internships in teaching.
 Our focus on training means that students generally finish their degrees on time: the average time to the completion of a Ph.D. is five and a half years.
 Our students do very well in finding jobs: our Ph.D. students have been placed in postdoctoral fellowships at major research institutions, in teaching positions, in industry, or as agency scientists.